nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

    :header: heading
    :rows: nrf52840dk_nrf52840, nrf5340dk_nrf5340_cpuapp, nrf21540dk_nrf52840

-For this sample to work, you also need the :ref:`Matter light bulb <matter_light_bulb_sample>` sample programmed to another supported development kit.
+For this sample to work, you also need at least one :ref:`Matter light bulb <matter_light_bulb_sample>` sample programmed to another supported development kit.

+To commission the device and run all required commands, you need also a :ref:`Matter controller <ug_matter_configuring_controller>`.
+By default, this sample is configured to use the CHIP Tool as Matter controller.
+See the :doc:`matter:chip_tool_guide` page in the Matter documentation for the CHIP Tool's setup information.

+If you decide to use :ref:`matter_light_switch_sample_remote_control_cli`, you also need a USB cable for the serial connection.

 .. note::
     |matter_gn_required_note|